martinjrobins/diffsol/book/src/primer/heat_equation.md

               +----+----+----------+----+> x
               0   x_1  x_2    ... x_N   1

-Using this set of point and the discretised equation, this gives a set of \\(N\\) equations at each interior point on the domain:
+Using this set of points and the discrete approximation, this gives a set of \\(N\\) equations at each interior point on the domain:

 \\[
 \frac{v_{i+1} - 2v_i + v_{i-1}}{h^2} \text{ for } i = 1...N